-3.01 The SX-100/SX-200's are solid-state PABX's employing space-division switching and microprocessor control of call processing.
-A block diagram of the PABX is shown in Fig. 3-1.
+3.01 The SX-100/SX-200s are solid-state PABX Systems employing space-division switching and microprocessor control of call processing.
+A block diagram of the system is shown in Figure 3-1.
 The SX-100 has a capacity of 112 ports and the SX-200 has a capacity of 208 ports, which may be assigned to receivers, lines, and trunks.
 The ports are scanned sequentially for detection of signals every 3.2 milliseconds.

 3.02 Call origination is detected during scanning, an interrupt signal to the microprocessor is generated and a speech path and receiver are assigned to the originating station.
 After dialing, the receiver is released and the called party is connected to the same speech path as the originator.
-There are 31 speech paths and one Music on Hold path available in the SX-100/SX-200, and all of the ports have access to all speech paths.
-For further information see Section MITL9105/9110-096-180-NA.
+There are 31 speech paths and one